 Online Degree Options

 If you are considering an AI degree, it is recommended to review some of the options below.

-Some of these programs are computer science or information technology degrees offering concentrations in artificial intelligence subjects.
+Some of these programs are computer science degree or information technology degrees offering concentrations in artificial intelligence subjects.

 Southern New Hampshire University